aws-samples/genai-quickstart-pocs/README.md

     This is sample code demonstrating the use of Amazon Bedrock and Generative AI to implement a Gen AI model playground.
 The application is constructed with a simple streamlit frontend where users can input zero shot requests and select any LLM offered by Amazon Bedrock.

     ![Screen Recording of Amazon Bedrock Model Playground POC](genai-quickstart-pocs-python/amazon-bedrock-model-playground-poc/images/demo.gif)

+1. **Amazon Bedrock PowerPoint Generator**
+    This is sample code demonstrates the use of Amazon Bedrock and Generative AI to implement a PowerPoint generator.
+The application is constructed with a simple streamlit frontend where users can input a topic and get a PowerPoint generated based on the topic.
+Using Generative AI, the solution creates relevant Wikipedia queries to perform in-depth research on the presentation content.

 1. **Amazon Bedrock RAG with Kendra POC**